eliotsykes/real-world-rails/README.md

 > Real World Rails applications and their open source codebases for developers to learn from

-Learn from Rails apps written by experienced developers.
+This project brings 50+ active, open source Rails apps together in one repository, making it easier for developers to download the collected codebases and learn from Rails apps written by experienced developers.

-I began this project to help teach developers and conduct research into Rails development practices.

 Reading open source code can be an invaluable learning aid.
 You&rsquo;ll find the source code for the Real World Rails apps in the [`apps/`](apps/) subdirectory.

+Real World Rails was begun to help teach newer developers and to research and write about Rails development practices.

 Browse &amp; search the [Rails codebases](apps/) to:

-- Find examples of usage of a method you&rsquo;re unsure of
+- Find example usage of a method you&rsquo;re unsure of
-- Learn how other developers are using a gem you&rsquo;d like to use
+- Learn how other developers use a gem you&rsquo;d like to use
 - Discover how to write tests

-&hellip;and much, much more.
+- &hellip;and much, much more.

-The [inspectors](lib/real_world_rails/inspectors) are responsible for the analysis of the Rails apps.

-If you've got an idea for something that'd be interesting or fun to find out about these Real World Rails apps, [contribute your idea on the issue tracker](https://github.com/eliotsykes/real-world-rails/issues) or write your own inspector, contributions welcome! &mdash; [_Eliot Sykes_](https://eliotsykes.com)
+If you've got an idea for something that'd be interesting or fun to find out about these Real World Rails apps, [contribute your idea on the issue tracker](https://github.com/eliotsykes/real-world-rails/issues) &mdash; [_Eliot Sykes_](https://eliotsykes.com)

 ## How to install on your computer